 Varieties of Cauliflower

-Cauliflower’s bright, white are a familiar sight in vegetable gardens.
+White Cauliflower is a familiar sight in vegetable gardens.
 Despite their reputation this is an easy to cultivate, beneficial crop.

 Gardeners who enjoy a short spring or fall should select fast maturing varieties.
 If you enjoy a mild or late winter you will be able to grow a slow maturing variety.
-Gardeners in USDA zones 5 and lower should try starting seeds undercover before planting out in mid or late summer.
+Gardeners in USDA zones 5 and lower should try starting seed undercover before planting out in mid or late summer.
 This will allow you to enjoy a fall harvest.